Skip to Main Content

 Wages: Summer wages vary depending on age, qualifications and experience of applicants.
 Room and board are included.

-• Genuine interest in working with children with special needs.
+• Strong interest in working with children with special needs.

-• Experience teaching and communicating with children of varied ages and abilities.
-Specific camp experience an asset.
+• Experience engaging and communicating with children of varied ages and abilities (camp experience an asset).

 • Respect in Sport certification.